9colat/swarm_ws/README.md

 ## User instruction:

-when you want to run the code with the teensy/arduino then you have to run a set of comands in the terminal. first you have to start the ros master:
+when you want to run the code with the teensy/arduino then you have to run a set of commands in the terminal. first you have to start the ros master:
 ```
 roscore